bloxstreet/support/guides/training-guide.md

 ###### Passing Trainees
 If the Trainee passes, you must use the :ff command on them, and take them to the green line at the front of the Training room.
 The Host/Co-Host will rank them accordingly, and then kick them from the game.

+Training Process
+{: .label .label-purple }
+This section will provide the script for Trainers to use.
+Please try to stick to this layout.
+You may add emojis.

+**Trainer:** *Hello, everyone!
+Thank you for attending this training session.
+My name is (username), and I am your trainer for today.*

+**Trainer:** *During this training, I will be teaching you the basics that every Low Rank should know.
+I will also be providing important information for your success.*

+**Trainer:** *If you need to go AFK for a reason, please make sure to notify me.
+Failure to do so will result in a removal from the server.*

+**Trainer:** *Does anyone have any questions?
+A response from every Trainee is mandatory.*

+At this point, you must wait for the Trainee to respond.
+If they reply with a positive answer, implying that they are ready to proceed, skip part and move on.
+If not, answer any questions they may have, until they are ready to begin.